 Unfortunately, it can be difficult to convince law enforcement to provide this.
 For detailed information, see What's Needed for a U Visa Certification of Helpfulness.

 Filling out the required forms will not be enough, by itself, to qualify you for a U visa.
 You will also need to prepare or gather various documents to support your claim, such as:

 An attorney can help you gather or prepare these documents, but you will still need to play a role in considering what the best sources might be, and in talking to friends, doctors, and others who can help.

 The principal petitioner for a U visa or U status does not need to worry about applying for a work permit (EAD).
 If the I-918 is approved, they will be sent an EAD automatically.

 Any derivative family members who want to work must, however, separately submit a Form I-765 to USCIS , with accompanying fee (or fee waiver request).
 This can either be sent with the I-918 petition or the derivative family members can wait and apply for their work permit after the I-918 petition has been approved.

 This form is fairly short and self-explanatory.
 For Question 16, the applicant's eligibility category, derivative family members would fill in "(a)(20)."

 After you have completed the application, make a copy for your files.
 Then send the packet of forms and documents to the USCIS address listed on the I-918 page of its website.
-As of 2014, this was at the USCIS Vermont Service Center.
 There is no fee for filing a primary U visa petition.